Other than Easter, Thanksgiving is my favorite holiday of the year.

 - Eating a great meal around the table with your family and friends on your best china is one of life’s real pleasures.
 No rush.
 No urgency to get finished so you can hurry off to your next commitment.
 Just unhurried time with people you love.
 That’s a blessing all by itself.

 - Our extended families—sadly, most of us only get together with them on rare occasions—have a much larger impact on us than we realize.
-The multi-generational relationships of our extended families make us who we are.
+The multi-generational relationships many of us will enjoy tomorrow have made us who we are.
 It’s worth the effort to get with them as often as we can.

 - Faith is most clearly seen in families.
 When our faith only consists of what we do in church on Sunday mornings, it’s not genuine.
 Real faith reveals itself at times like Thanksgiving, when gratitude, love and God show up in equal measure.
 When Pam and I gather at her parents’ home tomorrow, there will be four generations present, all tracking back to a few people over a hundred years ago who took God at His Word and determined to live by faith.
 Our Thanksgiving celebration bears testimony to the authenticity of their faith.

 This blog is a version of a previous posting.